wwddddnnn/CSC207-API/README.md

   - Calorie count
   - Dietary restrictions (ingredient exclusions)

-- being able to output a filtered recipe which has the least number of missing ingredients
+- being able to output a filtered recipe that has the least number of missing ingredients

 - being able to generate a shopping list based on the list of missing recipes